Ads

 Position Lights

-Aircraft operating at night must be equipped with position lights.
-A set of position lights consist of one red, one green, and one white light.
+Aircraft operating at night must be equipped with position lights that meet the minimum requirements specified by Title 14 of the Code of Federal Regulations.
+A set of position lights consists of one red, one green, and one white light.
 [Figure 1 and 2]

 Figure 1.
 A left wing tip position light (red) and a white strobe light